amcquade/fresh_script/README.md

 # fresh_script

 This program will search for spotify tracks posted in the HipHopHeads subreddit and add them to a playlist of your choice.
 HipHopHeads is a subreddit dedicated to everything hiphop, including the latest mixtapes, videos, news, and anything else hip hop related from your favorite artists.
 You can utilize this program as a means to finding the hottest new hiphop music of the current period.
+This program is a python script does not run like a tradition github project and/or npm package install.

 ## New Features!
 [Flask](http://flask.pocoo.org/) has recently been added to the project.
 You can read up on how to get it setup [here](flask.md).